Still Stuck in Therapy? This Is Where Things Start to Shift

 While everyone’s experience is different, many people report:

-• Increased clairity about what they need next
+• Increased clarity about what they need next

 • A shift from long-standing emotional patterns